The food you eat is more powerful than you think. Need proof? About 30 to 40 percent of all cancers can be prevented by healthy eating.

 The typical Western diet is riddled with red and processed meats – think burgers, cold cuts, and hot dogs.
 Unfortunately, according to a 2005 European study, a high intake of this meat is associated with colorectal cancer.

 Fish has the opposite effect.
 Eating more fish actually lowers the risk, proving that protein quality matters most.
 However, no relationship was found with poultry.5 If you cannot avoid including meat in your diet, try to limit red and processed meat.
-A daily serving of these meats may increase cancer death by
+A daily serving of these meats may increase cancer death by 10 and 16 percent, respectively.6 It’s a great reason to cook a fillet!

 2. Smoked Foods